pwhittlesea/pwhittlesea.github.com/content/posts/2025-02-19-10-years-frameworks/index.md

 ## What did I build?

-Although this section is called 'What did I build?', I cannot claim that I did build it all myself.
+> [!NOTE]
-I have worked with some very talented engineers over the years who all helped add and improve this framework.
+> Although this section is called 'What did I build?', I cannot claim that I did build it all myself.
-As always, it's a team effort.
+> I have worked with some very talented engineers over the years who all helped add and improve this framework.
-{: .notice--info}
+> As always, it's a team effort.

 Back in 2016 we were building lots of microservices, creating libraries to handle some common functions like metrics.
 We had somewhere in the region of thirty at the time, but I was predicting that we would hit one hundred within a couple of years.